feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-touch-states.md

 ## Up and Down States

 Let's start out by tracking whether the user is touching the item renderer or not.
-If we use terms that you might associate with a button, this will require a default “up” state and a “down” state for when it is pressed.
+If we use terms that you might associate with a button, this will require a default "up" state and a "down" state for when it is pressed.

 First, let's define a `currentState` property: